-- 14. Possums, rats and stoats will be controlled through this operation.
-Unfortunately, as a result of the 1080 operations it is possible that protected wildlife may be killed even though the best practice methods are used to avoid this situation including controlling the colour, smell, size and distribution of bait so that it is not attractive to protected wildlife. - 15.
+- 26. Possums, rats and stoats will be controlled through this operation.
+Unfortunately, as a result of the pest control operations it is possible that protected wildlife may be killed even though the best practice methods are used to avoid this situation including controlling the colour, smell, size and distribution of bait so that it is not attractive to protected wildlife and using bait stations. - 27.
 The purpose of the Wildlife Act is the protection and control of wildlife.
 Although this may apply to individual wildlife in some cases, the Act is focussed at a species level.
-The scientific research shows that, although there is some risk to individual birds as a result of a 1080 drop, the resulting improvement in successful breeding means the population numbers increase and thus the species is protected. - 16.
-In these circumstances it is recommended that an authorisation be granted by the Director-General under section 53 of the Wildlife Act to kill absolutely protected wildlife (to cover off this possibility) as a result of this operation because it will, in the longer term, aid the protection of wildlife. - 17.
-Section 54 enables the Director-General to authorise the killing of animals that he is satisfied are causing damage to other wildlife or land.
-Possums, rats and stoats cause damage to flora and indigenous wildlife (including birds and their eggs and their food sources).
+The scientific research shows that, although there is some risk to individual birds as a result of a 1080 drop or use of any vertebrate pesticides, the resulting improvement in successful breeding means the population numbers increase and thus the species is protected. - 28.
+The change from a 1.5kg/ha to 2kg/ha sowing rate for the 1080 toxic baits was recommended by the BFOB TAG to increase the effectiveness of the predator control.
+You are able to rely on the information in the Application and the Assessment Report which conclude that the risks are low. - 29.
+The BFOB Technical Advisory Group considered that any additional risk of by-kill to non-target species is acceptable in light of the significant potential benefit of increasing the sowing rate, compared to the known risk of an unsuccessful operation should 1.5kg/ha sowing rate be used instead. - 30.
+In these circumstances it is recommended that an authorisation be granted by the Director-General under section 53 of the Wildlife Act to kill absolutely protected wildlife (to cover off this possibility) as a result of this operation because it will, in the longer term, aid the protection of wildlife.

+31. Section 54 enables the Director-General to authorise the killing of animals that he is satisfied are causing damage to other wildlife or land.
+Possums, rats and stoats cause damage to flora and indigenous wildlife (including bats, birds and their eggs, and food sources).
 You can be satisfied that these pests are causing damage and that killing them is for the benefit of protected wildlife.
 Any other unprotected wildlife which may die as a result of this operation do not require a specific authorisation under the Wildlife Act as they are not sought to be controlled through this operation.
 It is recommended that a section 54 authorisation, therefore, be granted for the killing of possums, rats and stoats as the "nuisance" animals.